alabou/NMOS-MatroxOnly/NMOS With IPMX.md

 A Sender MAY provide a `urn:x-nmos:cap:transport:clock_ref_type` capability to indicate the reference clocks that it supports.
 A Controller MAY use Sender capabilities, if supported, to verify the compliance of Receivers with a Sender and, if necessary, constrain the Sender to ensure compliance with the Receivers.
 A Sender indicates that it supports being constrained for this capability by enumerating the `urn:x-nmos:cap:transport:clock_ref_type` capability in its [IS-11][] `constraints/supported` endpoint.

 The application of a constraint using IS-11 on a Sender's `urn:x-nmos:cap:transport:clock_ref_type` capability, if allowed, MUST NOT change the value of the `clocks` attribute of the associated Node.

+> Note: An IPMX unconstrained Sender follows the [TR-10-1][] technical recommendation and uses a `ptp` common reference clock if one is available, otherwise it falls back to using an `internal` reference clock.
+A non-IPMX unconstrained Sender in a ST 2110 environment follows the SMPTE ST 2110-10 specification and usually uses a `ptp` common reference clock.

 ## Asynchronous/Synchronous Media